jutrifonov/sreg/cran-comments.md

 ## sreg 1.0.1
  -  Fixed a bug in the `sreg` function that caused it to return output for the unadjusted estimator instead of the adjusted estimator when `X` contained a single covariate.
  -  Minor improvements and bug fixes.

+ ## sreg 2.0.1
+ - Major release.
+Small strata estimators has been added to the 'sreg' package.
+ - Minor improvements and bug fixes.
+ - S3 method for plotting has been added to the 'sreg' package.